JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 ## Developing packages

-Let's say we found a bug in `JSON` that we want to fix.
+Let’s say we found a bug in `JSON` that we want to fix.
 We can get the full git-repo using the `develop` command

 ```
 pkg> develop JSON